BCXCWordkai/FRB-Gaze/README.md

 # 👁️ FRB-Gaze

-Official implementation of **FRB-Gaze: A Face-Guided Reliability-Aware Binocular Network for Gaze Estimation**.
+Official implementation of **FRB-Gaze: Face-Guided Reliability-Aware Binocular Gaze Estimation under Asymmetric Visual Degradation**.

 This repository provides the code required to reproduce the experiments reported in the manuscript, including the complete model, data reader, training script, evaluation script, and instructions for preparing the public datasets.